 Managing Progress and Accountability:This coaching competency is about the ability to hold attention on what is significant for the coachee and to leave the responsibility with him/her by clearly requesting the coachee to stick to the agreed plan of actions that will move the coachee toward his/her stated goals.
 Following through – by asking about those actions that the coachee is committed to in previous session(s), and acknowledging the lessons learned, what was done and what wasn’t along with keeping the coachee on track by holding attention to the coaching plan and the desired outcome – is important.

 Once you have trained to develop advanced coaching competencies, you have to build a coaching practice from scratch.

 We know, we have been there!

-Since each level of this course is complete in itself, we share a detailed, step-by-step strategy to help you set up your own practice and build a brand, right from the Practitioner’s Course (level 1)!
+Since each level of this Life coach certification is complete in itself, we share a detailed, step-by-step strategy to help you set up your own practice and build a brand, right from the Practitioner’s Coaching Certification (level 1)!
 This means you do not have to wait to complete your diploma to start building your brand.

 Here is a quick glimpse of what we cover in this section of the course –

 - Core principles of brand building

 - Time-tested strategies to generate clients